 The transportation of wood preservatives will comply with all current legislation, federal and provincial, governing their transport.
-In addition, the following procedures will be followed while wood preservatives are being transported for application under this PMP:
+In addition, the following procedures will be followed while wood preservatives are being transported for application under this PMP.

 - Limited amounts of wood preservatives will be carried in any one vehicle.
-The quantity will be no more than what is necessary for each project; - Wood preservatives will be carried in a secure lockable compartment, transported in original labeled containers that are separated from food and drinking water, safety gear and people; - Spill containment and clean up equipment will be transported separately from wood preservatives, but in close proximity to them, on each vehicle during transport and use; - Appropriate documents such as Pest Control Service Operations Records, material safety data sheets (MSDS), this PMP and the PMP approval document, will be available during transport and use of wood preservatives; - All documents and placards will be carried in, or placed on, transport vehicles if required under the Transportation of Dangerous Goods Act or the BC Pesticide Control Act; and, - All wood preservative containers will be inspected for defects prior to transporting and will be secured against spillage or unauthorized removal.
+The quantity will be no more than what is necessary for each project. - Wood preservatives will be carried in a secure lockable compartment, transported in original labeled containers that are separated from food and drinking water, safety gear and people. - Spill containment and clean up equipment will be transported separately from wood preservatives, but near them, on each vehicle during transport and use. - Appropriate documents such as Pest Control Service Operations Records, safety data sheets (SDS), this PMP and the PMP approval document, will be available during transport and use of wood preservatives. - All documents and placards will be carried in, or placed on, transport vehicles if required under the Transportation of Dangerous Goods Act or the BC Pesticide Control Act. - All wood preservative containers will be inspected for defects prior to transporting and will be secured against spillage or unauthorized removal.

-Spill Treatment Equipment
+Spill Equipment

-Spill treatment equipment will be ready and available at storage (including mobile storage), mixing and loading sites, and will include the following:
+Spill equipment will be ready and available at storage (including mobile storage), mixing and loading sites, and will include the following:

-- Personal protective equipment, as recommended on the respective wood preservative labels; - Absorbent material such as sawdust, sand, activated charcoal, vermiculite, dry coarse clay, kitty litter or commercial absorbent; - Neutralizing material such as lime, chlorine bleach or washing soda; and, - Long handled broom, shovel, and waste-receiving container with lid.
+- Personal protective equipment, as recommended on the respective wood preservative labels. - Absorbent material such as sawdust, sand, activated charcoal, vermiculite, dry coarse clay, kitty litter or commercial absorbent for oil/fuel; due to the nature of the pesticides used, spills and spill cleanup materials are not applicable. - Long handled broom, shovel, and waste-receiving container with lid.